Seagate/cortx-monitor/cortx-SSPLQuickstartGuide.md

     </details>

-## 1.2 Clone the cortx-sspl repository
+## 1.2 Clone the cortx-monitor repository

-1. Run the following commands to clone the cortx-sspl repository to your local VM:
+1. Run the following commands to clone the cortx-monitor repository to your local VM:

     ```shell
-    $ git clone --recursive git@github.com:Seagate/cortx-sspl.git
+    $ git clone --recursive git@github.com:Seagate/cortx-monitor.git
     $ cd cortx-sspl
     ```